 Nothing Ever Goes as Planned

 Upon giving up on the hopes of landing a long-term apartment, we began researching hotels and hostels.
-Even badly reviewed, run down hostels were pricing out at over $100 USD per night.
-We considered Darwin, Brisbane, Melbourne, Sydney, Adelaide, but everything was really expensive.
+Even badly reviewed, run-down hostels were priced at over USD100 per night!
+We considered Darwin, Brisbane, Melbourne, Sydney, and Adelaide, but everything was too costly.

 Getting Around Sydney Australia

-Our first few days, we enjoyed touring downtown Sydney, Bondi Beach, Centennial Park, and the Sydney Harbour.
-We used public buses using the Opal Public transportation card that came with our apartment (very handy!) and did our own walking tour to explore these areas.
-The cost per ride was about $ 2 USD with rates being cheaper on Sundays.
+During our first few days, we enjoyed touring downtown Sydney, Bondi Beach, Sydney Harbour, and of course, Centennial Park.
+We used public buses using the Opal Public transportation card that came with our apartment, very handy.
+The cost per ride was about USD 2 with rates being cheaper on Sundays.

 Like many other world cities, Sydney is a great place to wander and explore for free.
 You can watch boats come in and out of the Harbour, take photos of the iconic Opera House, look for seals along the water, people watch, and enjoy the street quirky performers.